-The Board will provide regular updates relating to the following information, which it considers to be key in managing shareholders’ expectations and understanding of how the Company is delivering its strategy, which is planned to include:
+The Board will continue to provide regular updates relating to the following information, which it considers to be key in managing shareholders’ expectations and understanding of how the Company is delivering its strategy, which include:

-- Latest developments with respect to expansion of the London Cocktail Club;
+- Developments with respect to The Cocktail Club;

-- Latest developments in relation to any potential acquisitions that occur in the future;
+- Developments in relation to any potential acquisitions that occur in the future;

-- All annual and half-yearly audited financial statements;
+- Annual audited and half-yearly unaudited financial statements;

-- All notifications made via a Regulatory Information Service; and
+- Notifications made via a Regulatory Information Service; and

-- Results and details of all resolutions voted on at the latest Annual General Meeting
+- Results and details of resolutions voted on at the latest Annual General Meeting

-The Non-Executive Chairman, Chief Executive Officer and Chief Financial Officer aim to communicate with shareholders, both private and institutional, on a regular basis and are primarily responsible for shareholder liaison.
+The Chief Executive Officer and Chief Financial Officer aim to communicate with shareholders, both private and institutional, on a regular basis through individual and group investor meetings, roadshows and regular RNS announcements.
+They are primarily responsible for shareholder liaison.
 Investor views will be formally reported back to the Board.
 Contact details for shareholder communication can be found in the Investor Relations section of the Company website.